 In The Black Island, Tintin enters a pub, Ye White Hart, where Thompson and Thomson arrest him.

-In A Study in Scarlet, 1886, which introduces Sherlock Holmes and Dr. Watson, a character named Rance says:
+In A Study in Scarlet, 1886, which introduces Sherlock Holmes and Dr. Watson, a policeman named Rance says:

 “I’ll tell it ye from the beginning,” he said.
 “My time is from ten at night to six in the morning.
 At eleven there was a fight at the ‘White Hart’; but bar that all was quiet enough on the beat.”